The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 It was super-common for breakfasts to be included in the price of your room, and they were all pretty standard breakfast fare of toast, butter, scrambled eggs, some fruit, and coffee.
 Baobab Backpackers didn’t include breakfast but had a restaurant on site where you could grab an enormous omelette before hitting the sandbanks.

 In Mozambique, you’ll find peri-peri-smothered everything and the enormous seafood platters will fill your stomach.
-Yes, if you’re not a fan of heat or seafood, you may find yourself having to hang out in tourist restaurants every now and then.
-The seafood is delicious, though, with some of the best prawns and crayfish I’ve ever had the pleasure of eating and some seriously great deals.
-A seafood platter split with two friends came to $6 each in Vilanculos, and was washed down with a $2 beer.
+Yes, if you’re not a fan of chilis or seafood, you may find yourself having to hang out in tourist restaurants every now and then.

 For something local that’s without Portuguese influence, there’s a dish called matapa, which is stewed cassava leaves, cooked with seafood and covered with peanuts, garlic, and coconut milk.
 I didn’t try it because I can’t eat peanuts, but friends who did liked it more than they expected.
+It typically costs 3-4.

-Drinkingwise, I used my Grayl water purifier bottle that kills 99.999% of all viruses, bacteria, and cysts in water, making it completely safe to drink.
+Drinking-wise, I used my Grayl water purifier bottle that kills 99.999% of all viruses, bacteria, and cysts in water, making it completely safe to drink.
 I drank the tap water everywhere in Mozambique, didn’t get sick, saved money on water bottles, and didn’t pollute the country with my plastic waste.
 I highly recommend grabbing one of these for your trip.
 If you’re short on space, a Steripen is a great option for making tap water drinkable.

-Fruit is insanely cheap in Mozambique, and especially if you eat multiple portions of it a day — you’ll find deals like 30 mangoes for $0.20 while you’re wandering around the markets, and the locals will be bemused if you want to buy just one.
+Fruit is insanely cheap in Mozambique, and especially if you eat multiple portions of it a day — you’ll find deals like 30 mangoes for 20c while you’re wandering around the markets, and the locals will be bemused if you want to buy just one.

-I spent just $62 on food during my 11 days in the country.
-That’s $5.63 per day!
+I spent just €101 on food during my 11 days in the country.
+That’s 9.18 per day!

 vilanculos island